Running ASP.NET Core Applications as a Subfolder Application

 Here's what a folder based Application looks like in the IIS Manager:

-As mentioned you need to have a dedicated Application Pool for this application - or at least an AppPool that doesn't have another ASP.NET application in it.
+For an Application you need to have a dedicated Application Pool for this application - or at least an AppPool that doesn't have another ASP.NET application in it.
 That AppPool should be configured for No Managed Code.

 Make sure you use an identity (user) that matches the rights that you need for your application.
 My apps tend to have a few configuration related settings that get written out so I have to use an account that has some additional rights.